Transformers as Algorithms: Generalization and Stability in In-context Learning: Generalization in In-context Learning

 \end{assumption} Here \eqref{eq robust 1} is our primary stability condition borrowed from \cite{bousquet2002stability} and ensures that all algorithms $\bal\in\Ac$ are $K$-stable.
 We will also use the stronger pairwise stability condition to develop tighter generalization bounds.
 The following theorem shows that, under mild assumptions, a multilayer transformer obeys the stability condition \eqref{eq robust 1}.
-The proof is deferred to Appendix \ref{sec stable proof} and Theorem \ref{stable thm}. \begin{theorem} Let $\xp{m},\xpp{m}$ be two prompts that differ only at the inputs $\z_j=(\x_j,\y_j)$ with $\z_j'=(\x'_j,\y'_j)$.
+The proof is deferred to Appendix \ref{sec stable proof} and Theorem \ref{stable thm}. \begin{theorem} Let $\xp{m},\xpp{m}$ be two prompts that only differ at the inputs $\z_j=(\x_j,\y_j)$ and $\z_j'=(\x'_j,\y'_j)$ where $j < m$.
 Assume inputs and labels lie within the unit Euclidean ball in $\R^d$~\footnote{Here, we assume $\Xc,\Yc\subset\R^d$, otherwise, inputs and labels are both embedded into $d$-dimensional vectors of proper size.}.
 Shape these prompts into matrices $\X_{\prm},\X'_{\prm}\in\R^{(2m-1)\times d}$ respectively.
-Let $\TF(\cdot)$ be a transformer composed of $D$ layers followed by a linear head: $\TF(\xp{m})=\li\Hb,\X_{(D)}\ri$.
-Here $\X_{(i)}$ denotes the $i$'th layer output with $\X_{(0)}:=\X_{\prm}$ and
+Let $\TF(\cdot)$ be a $D$-layer transformer as follows: Setting $\X_{(0)}:=\X_{\prm}$, the $i$'th layer applies MLPs and self-attention\footnote{In self-attention the softmax function is applied to each row.} and outputs \ifswitch